ethereum/solidity-blog/_posts/2022-02-09-underhanded-solidity-contest-2022-announcement.md

 Rember to consider the following aspects and properties for your submissions:

-+ **Simplicity & Briefness**: Since it’s much easier to hide a vulnerability in complex and poorly written code, short and clean submissions will be scored higher than those that are lengthy and complicated.
++ **Simplicity & Conciseness**: Since it's much easier to hide a vulnerability in complex and poorly written code, short and clean submissions will be scored higher than those that are lengthy and complicated.
 + **Plausibility**: Code that drops down to inline assembly without any clear reason why will look immediately suspicious, no matter how cleverly written the assembly-level flaw is.
 + **Originality**: Truly original ideas will receive more points than making use of already well known exploit/backdoor mechanisms.